DH100: Introduction to Digital Humanities

 - Writing Center

 - The CCSU Writing Center is an excellent resource for developing your writing.
 They can offer you expert one-on-one assistance at all stages of the writing process.
-Their hours, location, and contact information can be found at https://www.ccsu.edu/writingCenter/.
+Their contact information can be found at https://www.ccsu.edu/writingCenter/.

 - Elihu Burritt Library

 - The homepage for library’s website is here: https://library.ccsu.edu/.
 The reference librarians at the Elihu Burritt Library are there to help you with all aspects of the research process.
 Do not hesitate to ask them any questions you may have about finding, evaluating, organizing, or citing sources for your project.
 A reference librarian is available at all hours that the library is open.
-You can stop by the reference desk on the second floor of the library, or you can get in touch via phone, chat, or email.
+You can get in touch via chat or email.
 The library’s contact information can be found here: https://libanswers.ccsu.edu/.

-- Student Wellness Services provides integrated mental health, physical health, and wellness education services to assist all CCSU undergraduate and graduate students in the pursuit of academic success, a fulfilling college experience, and a healthy lifestyle.
+- The Student Wellness Center provides integrated mental health, physical health, and wellness education services to assist all CCSU undergraduate and graduate students in the pursuit of academic success, a fulfilling college experience, and a healthy lifestyle.
 Information about student wellness services can be found at https://web.ccsu.edu/healthservices/index.asp.